pyatb/pyatb/doc/quick_start.md

 #### ecut

 - **Type**: Real
 - **Description**: Used to determine the number of plane wave basis sets.
-Unit is eV.
+Unit is Ry.
 - **Default**: 10

 #### band_range